roma-glushko/roma-glushko.github.io/content/blog/communicate-through-code/index.md

 Being always around is a synchronous communication and it **doesn't scale** well.

-In the worse case, when code owner is not available, you can still review all places that consume the code and make sure your changes will not break them.
-This rather tedious process significantly slows down progress of the application development and frequently slips your deadlines.
+In the worse case, when the code owner is not available, you can still review all places that consume the code and make sure your changes will not break them.
+This rather tedious process significantly slows down the progress of the application development and frequently slips your deadlines.

 When you adjust code that you don't understand completely, there is a constant fear that there is a subtle use case which you may miss and which eventually will break.
 Those situations turn codebase maintenance and evolution into a desperately painful task.